Racism in South America: Guyana

 Today Guyana is extremely divided, and if you go to one group of Guyanese people, they would tend to bash the other group of Guyanese people.
 A study by Monroe College mentions that Indo-Guyanese people, and Afro-Guyanese people seek protection, and vice versa with Afro-Guyanese group of people.

-The only Indian group of Guyanese people that would be accepted by the Afro-Guyanese people would be the ones who converted religions and were educated.
+Peru

 Venezuela

 When the Venezuelan War of Independence started, the Spanish enlisted the Llaneros, playing on their dislike of the criollos of the independence movement.
 During this time, José Tomás Boves led an army of llaneros which routinely killed white Venezuelans.
-After several more years of war, and the death of half of Venezuela's white population, the country achieved independence from Spain in 1821.
+After several more years of war, the country achieved independence from Spain in 1821.

 In Venezuela, like other South American countries, economic inequality often breaks along ethnic and racial lines.
 A 2013 Swedish academic study stated that Venezuela was the most racist country in the Americas, followed by the Dominican Republic.